SarveshP16/vital-loop/README.md

 - **Reminders stop once you're done.** Hit your daily goal early and every remaining reminder for that activity is cancelled for the rest of the day — no more nagging after the fact.
+- **One reminder at a time.** An unread reminder is replaced by the next one for that activity instead of piling up in your notification shade, and editing or deleting an activity never leaves stale reminders behind.
+- **Goals are a hard cap.** Logging can't push an activity past its daily goal — the last `+` is trimmed to what's left (95/100 + 10 → 100/100), and the button dims once the goal is met.
+- **Square tiles on Home.** Every activity is the same square tile showing progress (`logged/goal`) and a one-tap `+amount` button, with a "Next up" banner for the soonest reminder.
+- **Light and dark mode.** A sun/moon button at the top right of Settings switches the whole app between themes; your choice is remembered.
 - **Office day toggle.** A one-tap switch that mutes every reminder and excludes the day from your stats and streak.
 Turns itself back off the next day automatically, so you never have to remember to re-enable it.